"The Address" Book Discussion and "Washington Pie" Mini Cupcakes Recipe

 Rate the Recipe

-Other books by Fiona Davis include , about New York City's Barbizon Hotel for Women set in the 1950s, and the The Dollhouse about a lost art school inside New York’s Grand Central Station.
-The Masterpiece
+Other books by Fiona Davis include , about New York City's Barbizon Hotel for Women set in the 1950s, and the The Masterpiece about a lost art school inside New York’s Grand Central Station.
+The Dollhouse

 Empty Mansions by Bill Dedman tells the true story of the odd heiress Huguette Clark, who owned an empty mansion on New York’s Fifth Avenue, and others as well, dying in a hospital bed where she didn’t need to be.